 Initial Payment Guarantee: 53.
-(1) In this section, "eligible plan" means a marketing plan that includes provision for a system of initial payments in which the initial payments are fixed by the administrator with the approval of the Governor in Council at or before the beginning of each pool period for the duration of that pool period and, except with the approval of the Governor in Council or as directed by the Governor in Council after consultation with the administrator, are not changed thereafter during that pool period.
+(1) In this section, "eligible plan" means a marketing plan that includes provision for a system of initial payments in which the initial payments are fixed by the administrator with the approval of the Governor in Council at or before the beginning of each pool period for the duration of that pool period and, except with the approval of the Governor in Council after consultation with the administrator, are not changed thereafter during that pool period.
 (Emphasis added.)

-See U.S. Oral Statement at First Panel Hearing, para.
+^{45/} See U.S. Oral Statement at First Panel Hearing, para.
 11; see also CWB Act, Sec.
 7(3) (Exhibit US-2).
 Section 7(3) of the CWB Act states in relevant part: